Posted on 12/11/2018 by Matt Adams

 1. Gain strategic experience

-Sitting on a board of trustees gives you a unique insight into the highest possible level of a charity.
+Sitting on a board of Trustees gives you a unique insight into the highest possible level of a charity.
 Trustees are responsible for setting the future direction of a charity and moving it forward.
-By becoming a trustee, you’ll gain a better understanding of governance, how the different areas of a charity work together and how decisions are made.
+By becoming a Trustee, you will gain a better understanding of governance, how the different areas of a charity work together and how decisions are made.

-As you progress up the career ladder, you’ll need to move out of your particular silo, so showing you have a good grasp of how different departments work and how charities are run can really give you a head start.
-Even in your current position, becoming a trustee can help you empathise with the trustees of your own organisation and what they are looking for.
+As you progress up the career ladder, you will need to move out of your particular silo, so showing you have a good grasp of how different departments work and how charities are run can really give you a head start.
+Even in your current position, becoming a Trustee can help you empathise with the trustees of your own organisation and what they are looking for.

 2. Learn new skills

-So valuable is trusteeship in broadening your skillset, that some charities actively encourage their staff to volunteer as trustees, as a cost-effective form of training.
-For example, employees at the Prince’s Trust receive paid time off for trustee work.
+So valuable is trusteeship in broadening your skillset, that some charities actively encourage their staff to volunteer as Trustees, as a cost-effective form of training.

 3. Build up your network

-Becoming a trustee means you’ll work together with senior charity professionals, building relationships that can be useful for mentorships, sharing information and favours and job hunting.
-It’s a great opportunity to build up your profile within the sector.
-You might even make some new friends!
+Becoming a Trustee means you’ll work together with senior charity professionals, building a diverse network of relationships that could be useful for mentorships, sharing information, asking for advice/favours and job hunting.
+It is a great opportunity to build up your profile within the sector.

 4. Demonstrate your commitment

-When recruiting for vacancies, charities tend to look for people who can demonstrate a commitment to both their cause and the sector as a whole.
-Serving as a trustee is a great way to prove that you are willing to go above and beyond your day job to benefit the charity sector and that you are serious about contributing to it.
+When recruiting for vacancies, charities tend to look for people who can demonstrate a commitment to both their cause and the sector.
+Serving as a Trustee is a great way to prove that you are willing to go above and beyond your day job to benefit the charity sector and that you are serious about contributing to it.

 So how do you find a trustee job?

-If you would like to discuss this further and find out how we can assist you in finding your first Trusteeship, please get in touch with our Senior Appointments team at TPP Recruitment and Brigitte Stundner or Rob Hayter would be happy to have a chat on 020 7198 6060 or email email@example.com.
+If you would like to discuss this further and find out how we can assist you in finding your first Trusteeship, please get in touch with the Leadership and Governance team at TPP Recruitment - Brigitte Stundner or Matt Adams would be happy to have a chat on 020 7198 6060 or you can contact via email firstname.lastname@example.org.